MuNuChapterHKN/GitMasterclass/source/FAQ/Part1.md

 What is a repository in Git?

 ### FAQ002
-What Git command is used to clone an existing repository?
+What Git command is used to clone an existing repository? clone

 ### FAQ003
 What does the term "commit" mean in Git?